 Tuscany’s capital of Florence is a dream for art enthusiasts looking for where to travel in Italy.
 Witness firsthand Renaissance masterpieces like Michaelangelo’s David, Botticelli’s Birth of Venus, and Ghiberti’s Gates of Paradise, or experience gems like the lesser-known sculpture museum, Il Bargello Museum.

-Fashion capital Milan, in the Lombardy region, will fuel your creative soul.
-Admire buildings like the Duomo and the Bosco Verticale, experience street art and museums like Fondazione Prada and the Bagatti Valsecchi Museum, or visit the city’s many studios and showrooms.
+In the Lombardy region, the fashion capital Milan will fuel your creative soul.
+Admire buildings like the Duomo and the Bosco Verticale, experience street art and museums like Fondazione Prada and the Bagatti Valsecchi Museum, or visit the city’s studios and showrooms.

 History Buffs: Exploring ancient ruins is your idea of a good time